openstack/contributor-guide/doc/source/operators/participate.rst

 <http://lists.openstack.org/cgi-bin/mailman/listinfo/openstack-operators>`_
 to subscribe.
 You can also read the archives which contain plenty of valuable information.
+More generic information about mailing lists can be found in the Communication page's :ref:`communication-mailing-lists` section.

 IRC Channels
 ============
 There is the #openstack-operators channel on Freenode IRC for live conversations and `Operators' team meeting
 <http://eavesdrop.openstack.org/#OpenStack_OSOps_Team>`_.
+On top of the #openstack-operators channel there are several others.
+More generic information about IRC channels can be found in the :ref:`irc-channels` section of the IRC page.

 Meet Ups
 ========